-PhD candidate, School of ECE, GaTech
+PhD graduate, School of ECE, GaTech

 My long-term goals of understanding learning + intelligence combined with my facility for math & engineering have led to the following (somewhat) more tangible goals that I try to actively contribute to with my research: